benmiller314/dsam2024fall/schedule.md

 <h3 id="week-13"><a href='plans/week-13'>Week 13: Mon, Nov 18</a> – Project presentations, iteration 3: And...?</h3>

-Post **feedback for your partners** on their current project iteration.
+Post **feedback for your partners** on their current project iteration as a reply to last week's discussion forum post.

 Continue working on your project, and take notes in your [Mindful Practice Journal](projects.md).